martin-ger/ESP8266-WiFi-Socket/README.md

 - GPIO12 - Relay on (LOW pulse)
 - GPIO14 - Push Button

-In this repository you find a basic Arduino sketch that reads the pushbutton and connects to an MQTT server.
+In this repository you find a basic Arduino sketch that reads the pushbutton and connects to an MQTT server (https://github.com/martin-ger/ESP8266-WiFi-Socket/blob/master/OBISocket.ino).

 There is also a sample script for my MQTT Broker/Bridge that turns the switch into an MQTT client and broker.